frankdekker/commonmark-ext-emoji/README.md

 ## Customization

-You can implement your `EmojiDataProviderInterface` to supply your own emoji's list.
+You can implement `EmojiDataProviderInterface` to supply your own emoji's list.